AlwaysBCoding/poketools/NOTES.md

 ## TODO
+  - implement a database to save teams (from VGC paste spreadsheet on wolfe screen)

   - add contact (boolean) to move templates
     - aftermath ability implementation
   - add okho (boolean) to move templates